 The self-evaluation report as it stands is a useful document that identifies many of the setting's strengths and areas for development.
-Self-evaluation of leadership and management and standards is being targeted following training by the local education authority.
-The development plan identifies appropriate targets for improvement, but does not always explain how practitioners will measure the success of these improvements in terms of outcomes for children.
+Self-evaluation of specific areas is being targeted following training by the Local Authority.
+The document identifies appropriate targets for improvement, but does not always explain clearly how practitioners measure the success of these improvements in terms of outcomes for children.

-The leader and the other experienced staff are open to new ideas and willing to try out different ways of working.
+The setting proprietor and other experienced staff are open to new ideas and willing to try out different ways of working.
 They are fully engaged in professional development and share their knowledge within the setting.
-A good feature of the setting is the way that practitioners reflect on their own practice.
+Practitioners reflect well on their own practice.